gertvv/gertvv.nl-docker/mail/README.md

  - Set your mailname in `./mailname`
  - Set the domains for which you accept e-mail in `./exim4/update-exim4.conf.conf`
+ - Set up users in the following files (to be appended to the corresponding files in `/etc`):
+    - users/passwd
+    - users/shadow
+    - users/group
+    - users/aliases

 You also need to create a container MAILDATA that exposes the volumes `/var/mail` and `/home`.